Doxense/foundationdb-dotnet-client/Tuples.md

 var a = (string)items[0];
 var b = (long)items[1]; // FAIL: it's actually an int !
 var c = (Guid)items[2];
-var d = (int)items[3]; // FAIL: there is 4th item !
+var d = (int)items[3]; // FAIL: there is no 4th item !
 </pre>

 The .NET Framework comes with a set of `Tuple<...>` classes, which gives you the ability to specify the types as well as the number of elements.
-This gives you type safety and a better intellisense experience.
+You get type safety and a better intellisense experience.

 <pre>
 // in application A that encoded a key...